sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Part 2 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through how to predictively spawn projectile actors using the Gameplay Ability System in Unreal Engine.

-If you just want the final code, it can be found on [Unreal Engine's Learning site](TODO).
+If you just want the final code, it can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
 Again, this is a long-winded and detailed walkthrough of the entire code.
 If that's not something you're interested in, it may be easier to copy the code, and use this page as a reference for explanations on anything that's unclear.
 {: .notice--info}

 This code was written for a game called [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/), and uses project-specific classes named as such.
-For your game, you'll need to replace classes like `ACrashPlayerController` and `UCrashAbilitySystemComponent` with your game's respective player controller and ASC classes.
+For your game, you'll need to replace the classes `ACrashPlayerController` and `UCrashAbilitySystemComponent` with your game's respective player controller and ASC classes.
 {: .notice--info}

 ## Introduction